Nad+ and Niacin: Can You Take Them Together?

 Which specific products are affected?

-This applies to any direct NAD+ supplement (often marketed as 'NAD+ booster' lozenges, capsules, or IV products), as well as nicotinamide riboside (NR, trade name Niagen) and nicotinamide mononucleotide (NMN) products.
-Niacin appears as nicotinic acid in B-complex vitamins, as standalone 'no-flush' inositol hexanicotinate (which has different pharmacokinetics), and as high-dose prescription niacin (Niaspan) used for cholesterol.
-The synergy with NAD+ products is most relevant at vitamin-level doses found in B-complex formulas.
+This applies to any direct NAD+ supplement (marketed as 'NAD+ booster' lozenges, capsules, or IV products), nicotinamide riboside (NR, trade name Niagen), and nicotinamide mononucleotide (NMN).
+Niacin appears as nicotinic acid in B-complex vitamins, as 'no-flush' inositol hexanicotinate (which behaves differently in the body), and as high-dose prescription niacin (Niaspan) for cholesterol.

 • Nicotinamide riboside (NR / Niagen)